MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

     |**Direction**|- If **Forward** is selected, the animation runs from the first frame to the last frame of the animation as defined in the 3D model.<br><br>- If **Backward** is selected, the animation runs from the last frame to the first frame.|
     |**Speed**|Set the relative speed of the animation.
 For example, if the speed is set to 2.0x, the animation plays at twice the speed as defined in the model. |

+> [!NOTE]
+> For information on working with multiple animations in a single 3D model in 3DS Max, see [Use multiple animation clips in a 3DS Max model](https://doc.babylonjs.com/extensions/Exporters/3DSMax_to_glTF#single-animation-clip).

 [!INCLUDE[footer-include](../includes/footer-banner.md)]